Modi-Xi arrive for 'one-to-one' talk at Fisherman's Cove in 'eco-friendly' e-cart

 Chennai, Oct 12: Prime Minister Narendra Modi and Chinese President Xi Jinping met for the second consecutive today.
 The 'one-to-one' meeting between the two leaders was held at Taj Fisherman's Cove Resort in Kovalam.

 Kovalam's Fisherman's Cove was decked up for this crucial meeting.
-After 'one to one' talk, both sides will hold offical delegation level talks after which there would be lunch and Xi Jinping will leave for Nepal.
+After 'one to one' talk, both sides will hold official delegation-level talks after which there would be lunch and Xi Jinping will leave for Nepal.
 Both sides are likely to issue separate press statements.

 "Day 2 of the Informal Summit ...PM @narendramodi received Chinese President Xi Jinping to resume their conversation.
 An eco-friendly ride to 'Machan' at Taj Fisherman's Cove for another round of 'one-on-one' meeting followed by delegation-level talks and lunch. #ChennaiConnect," the Ministry of External Affairs tweeted.